Bachelor of Architectural Design

-Graduates may be employed in an architectural practice or a related design field, but need to complete the Master of Architecture in order to be professionally recognised as an architect.
-In Australia, completion of the Master degree will allow you—following 2 years’ professional experience—to sit the Architects Registration Board examination and register as an architect.
+Graduates may be employed in an architectural practice or a related design field, but need to complete the Master of Architecture in order to be eligible to apply to be professionally recognised as an architect.
+In Australia, completion of the Master degree will allow you, following 2 years’ professional experience, to sit the Architects Registration Board examination and register as an architect.

 This program has a huge range of international exchange agreements with universities in the USA, Europe and Asia.
 You’ll also have the opportunity to choose design studios that require overseas travel to work with students from international universities.

 Other recent design studios have included collaborations with students in Berlin, Germany and architecture practices in Shanghai, China.